Reece Robson

-He previously played for the St. George Illawarra Dragons in the National Rugby League and at representative level has played for the Prime Minister's XIII.
+He previously played for the St. George Illawarra Dragons in the NRL and at representative level has played for the Prime Minister's XIII and the New South Wales Blues.

 Background

-Robson was born in Murwillumbah, New South Wales, Australia.
+Robson was born in Murwillumbah, in the Northern Rivers region of New South Wales, Australia.

 He played junior rugby league for the Murwillumbah Colts and the Bilambil Jets, before moving to Sydney.
-In Sydney, he attended Endeavour Sports High School and played junior rugby league for De La Salle Caringah.
+In Sydney, he attended Endeavour Sports High School and played junior rugby league for De La Salle Caringbah.
 In 2016, while attending Endeavour Sports High, he represented the Australian Schoolboys.

+Robson is the cousin of World Surf League Surfer Callum Robson.

 Playing career

 Early career

 In 2014, Robson was a member of the Cronulla-Sutherland Sharks Harold Matthews Cup squad.
 In 2015, he joined the St. George Dragons SG Ball Cup side.
 In 2016, despite still being SG Ball Cup-eligible, Robson moved up to the St. George Illawarra under-20 side, where he played 36 games over two seasons, scoring nine tries.
 Later that season, he started at hooker for the New South Wales under-18 side.
 In November 2016, he re-signed with St. George Illawarra until the end of the 2019 NRL season.
 In 2017, he was selected to start at hooker for the New South Wales under-20 and Junior Kangaroos sides.